-The approach proposed in this paper provides the direct transmission of production data to Cloud Computing.
+The approach proposed in this paper provides the direct transmission of the production data to the cloud computing module.
 Production data contain every variable related to the production process monitored by the sensor network.
-Therefore, while every raw data is sent and stored into the Cloud repository, statistical information is firstly elaborated by a local machine and, then, sent to Cloud Computing for further elaborations and analysis.
-Static tables also include information about the processing time for the statistical analysis.
-An asynchronous scheduler, integrated in a dedicated bundle, has been used to implement this functionality.
-This scheduler can additionally schedule commands to run after a given delay, and to periodically execute production data processing, which increases computational efficiency.
-The number of tasks is directly related to the number of different devices installed into a production line, and to the number of indicators to be monitored.
-When multiple tasks are needed, or when additional flexibility or capabilities are required, one thread is adopted which manages the execution timer, and checks the tasks to run at every second.
-A thread starts only if there is an indicator to be calculated and, in this way, the complexity and the number of threads in runtime are reduced.
-In addition to this, data processing has to be performed considering a consistent time interval of the extracted information.
-For example, it is important to monitor the power consumption during the day, but it is also important to observe the status of the production line in terms of true performance of the equipment productivity.
+Therefore, while every raw data is sent and stored in the cloud repository, the statistical information is first elaborated by a local machine before being sent to the CC for further elaboration and analysis.
+Static tables also include information on the processing time for statistical analysis.
+Here, an asynchronous scheduler integrated within a dedicated bundle was used to implement this functionality.
+This scheduler can also both schedule commands to run after a given delay and periodically execute the production data processing, which increases the computational efficiency.
+The number of tasks is directly related to the number of different devices installed within a given production line and to the number of indicators to be monitored.
+When multiple tasks are needed, or when additional flexibility or capabilities are required, one thread is adopted to manage the execution timer and check the tasks to be run at every second.
+A thread starts only if there is an indicator to be calculated and, as such, the complexity and the number of threads in the runtime are reduced.
+In addition, the data processing has to be performed with some consideration of a consistent time interval for the extracted information.
+For example, while it is important to monitor the power consumption during the day, it is also important to observe the status of the production line in terms of the true performance of the equipment’s productivity.
 In these cases, the task can be executed daily, weekly and monthly in order to verify the correct trend.
-The proposed bundles architecture for the asynchronous scheduler consists of three levels: Scheduler, Dispatcher, and Threshold.
-While the Scheduler module runs a thread when each event is verified, the Dispatcher module decides if the current event has to be associated to a specific indicator and it notifies to all subscribed services to run the related data processing, while the Threshold Process executes the elaboration process.
+The proposed bundle architecture for the asynchronous scheduler consists of three levels: scheduler, dispatcher, and threshold.
+Here, the scheduler module runs a thread when each event is verified, while the dispatcher module decides whether the current event has to be associated with a specific indicator and notifies all subscribed services to run the related data processing.
+Meanwhile, the threshold module executes the elaboration process.

-When the Gateway starts for the first time, it must be identified in the Cloud infrastructure by using its authentication key.
-The Cloud login allows all setting parameters to be downloaded and saved to the local machine.
-Settings contain information regarding alerts and devices to be elaborated.
-The Supervisor module manages the login of the CPS.
-The sequence of all handshake phases such as the Gateway settings request are related to the first installation of the software platform inside an enterprise system.
+When the GW starts for the first time, it must be identified within the cloud infrastructure using its authentication key.
+The cloud login allows for all setting parameters to be downloaded and saved to the local machine.
+Here, the settings contain information related to any alerts and the devices to be elaborated.
+The supervisor module manages the login of the CPS.
+The sequence of all handshake phases such as the GW setting requests are related to the first installation of the software platform within an enterprise’s system.

-A front-end web-based interface has been implemented to perform the registration of the Gateway related to a production line in the Cloud.
-The bundles, which manage the external connection with the production line, have been tested on a bench test with a real PLC and in a simulated scenario using Wireless Sensor Network within an Hardware-In-the-Loop architecture, as detailed in Section 0.
-The development of each bundle is implemented using Eclipse rich client platform (Eclipse RCP), which is a multi-language software development environment for implementing general purpose applications.
+A front-end web-based interface was implemented to perform the registration of the GW related to a production line in the Cloud.
+The bundles, which manage the external connection with the production line, were tested via a bench test using a real PLC and within a simulated scenario using a WSN as part of an HIL architecture, as detailed in section 3.
+The development of each bundle was implemented using the Eclipse rich client platform, which is a multi-language software development environment for implementing general purpose applications.